 Teachers of Tomorrow

 Recently hired teachers working in select high-need schools may be eligible for an annual award of $3,400 for up to four years through the Teachers of Tomorrow (TOT) program.
 Teachers who are eligible for a TOT award will be emailed more information about how to enroll.
 While TOT schools and requirements vary by year, you can view the list of TOT schools for 2015-16 and for 2016-17, and the eligibility requirements for the 2015-16 and 2016-17 school years.
-Click here for a more detailed directory of 2016-17 TOT schools by location.
+The list of eligible schools for the 2017-18 school year has not yet been released.
+The TOT program is contingent on annual funding provided by NYSED, and the list of TOT-eligible schools is updated anually.
+School eligibility in one year does not indicate eligibility in subsequent years.
 If you have any questions, please contact us.

 Teachers with proven success in the classroom can take on a number of teacher leadership roles, including as a Master or Model Teacher.
 Master Teachers, who work intensively with other teachers, providing one-on-one coaching and guiding professional development, earn a $20,000 salary differential.
 Model Teachers share and model proven teaching techniques with their peers, inviting other teachers into their classroom and demonstrating those techniques in practice.
 They receive a $7,500 salary differential.